Trung0246/touhou_fangame_1/readme.txt

 -frogmask: composer, who made background music and sound effect for us

--Badz: programmer, who wrote system shit and menu stuff, have to idea how to describe him
+-Badz: programmer, who wrote system shit and menu stuff, have no idea how to describe him

 -Lollipop: programmer, create spell cards, who don't know how to use github, so give him time, (may add more things here)